ag88/embtomcatwebdav/README.md

   Download multiple files as zip and filename filters significantly improves usability of the upload servlet

+In older releases:

 v0.5.0 is a rather major feature release. v0.5.0 added an Upload servlet that includes a form based file upload in the directory list.
 This makes it possible to upload files without a WebDAV client.
 In addition, it is styled with responsive html and css so that it is more readable on small (mobile) devices.

-v0.5.1 is a bugfix release for v0.5.0, Upload servlet, some refactoring: enabled alwaysUseSession for authentication, some mobile devices do not cache authentication and keeps prompting authentication every refresh and page.
+Since v0.5.1 is a bugfix release for v0.5.0, Upload servlet, some refactoring: enabled alwaysUseSession for authentication, some mobile devices do not cache authentication and keeps prompting authentication every refresh and page.
 This is still as secure (managed by a session) and avoided the annoying auth prompts every screen.
 Login only at the start, and for cookie tests (needed for jesssion), only checks in